 However, several contracts (including the Australian Standard contracts), may provide that a payment claim served earlier than a reference date is deemed to be made on the reference date (a deeming provision).

 However, even if a contract does contain a deeming provision, a payment claim cannot be served before the reference date for the purposes of the BIF Act.
+This is because a deeming provision cannot modify the operation of the BIF Act.

 Many construction contracts include preconditions on the right to lodge progress claims or when progress claims will be valid.
 These include things such as: